ronnien6313/CYOA-Reincarnation/storystart/talktogod.md

 # Two Choices
-God he gave you two choices
+God gave you two choices

 [Get reincarnated as geico the lizard] (reincarnatedgeico.md)